The 6 Best Running Insoles

 Overpronation insoles for running shoes (and other inserts) may take a while to get used to.
-However, if you experience severe discomfort which does not go away after two or three runs (or walks), then you may have the wrong insole.
-This is why we always recommend visiting a specialist running store for a gait analysis.
+But, if you experience severe discomfort which does not go away after two or three runs (or walks), then you may have the wrong insole.

-- Coolmax technology wicks sweat away from the body, increasing comfort & keeping your feet cool and dry
+- Coolmax technology wicks sweat away from your feet

 These running insoles from Sorbothane provide you with full confidence and protection when running or walking.
 The increased shock absorption and heel support lessen the pain of plantar fasciitis, allowing you to focus on what matters – breaking those personal bests.